-TERM WORK MAJOR PROJECT
+TERM WORK (ELECTRICAL ENGINEERING GROUP) MAJOR PROJECT

-Subject Code Practical Credits
+Subject Code TERM WORK Credits

-2015610 No. of Periods Per Week Full Marks : 50 03
+2020610 No. of Periods Per Week Full Marks : 1 100 03

-L Т P/S Internal (PA) : 15
+L T P/S Internal (PA) : 30

-· 6 External (ESE) : 35 •
+1 6 External (ESE) : 70 •

 •

-The projects if done right can help enthusiastic civil engineering students to develop the skills/profile needed for an exciting career in core technologies.
-Since practical skills are very important to work on core industries.
-These projects provide an excellent opportunity to learn and showcase practical skills to the industry.
+The projects if done right can help enthusiastic electrical engineering students to develop the skills/profile needed for an exciting career in core technologies.
+Since practical skills are very important to work on core industries, experts tend to analyse candidate's performance based on their project experience during the interviews.

+These projects provide an excellent opportunity to learn and showcase your practical skills to your future interviewers easily.
+If spent qualitatively you can build a very innovative electrical project and get a great learning experience.
+By doing so, you will not only develop an innovative project but also develop valuable skills needed for a successful career in core technologies related to electrical engineering.
 The best way to master a subject is by doing projects.
-Through a project one not only gets a deeper understanding of the subject but also gains hands-on practical experience.
+Through a project you not only get a deeper understanding of the subject but also gain hands-on practical experience.
+If you are looking to do internships in college, the best way to catch the companies' attention is through projects.

 Projects are generally done as a combined team effort.
-A group of 4 to 6 students work under a guide or a staff to get a certain result.
-The course objective of this course are as follows: -
+Two or more students work under a guide or a staff to get a certain result.
+By doing a project, you will

-- To understand the learnings of civil engineering domain better - To enable the students to do hands-on practical works and to gain practical experience - To provide the chance to showcase the skills obtained - To Learn about team work, communication skills and responsibilities.
+- Understand your subject better

+- Get practical experience

+- Chance to showcase your skills

+- Learn about team work, communication skills and responsibilities